I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iportwavertstream-getphysicalpageaddress.md

 <p>The <code>GetPhysicalPageAddress</code> method returns the physical address for a page within an MDL.</p>

 ## -remarks
-<p>The miniport driver calls this method to determine the physical memory address for pages within an MDL that was previously allocated by calling either <a href="https://msdn.microsoft.com/library/windows/hardware/ff536925">IPortWaveRTStream::AllocatePagesForMdl</a> or <b>IPortWaveRTStream::AllocateContiguousPagesForMdl</b>.</p>

-<p>The miniport typically calls this for each page in the MDL in order to program the physical address into the DMA.
-The <i>Index</i> parameter is used to select the desired page, and can range from zero to the count returned by <a href="audio.iportwavertstream_getphysicalpagescount">GetPhysicalPagesCount</a>.</p>

-<p>The miniport driver calls this method to determine the physical memory address for pages within an MDL that was previously allocated by calling either <a href="https://msdn.microsoft.com/library/windows/hardware/ff536925">IPortWaveRTStream::AllocatePagesForMdl</a> or <b>IPortWaveRTStream::AllocateContiguousPagesForMdl</b>.</p>
+<p>The miniport driver calls this method to determine the physical memory address for pages within an MDL that was previously allocated by calling either <a href="audio.iportwavertstream_allocatepagesformdl">IPortWaveRTStream::AllocatePagesForMdl</a> or <b>IPortWaveRTStream::AllocateContiguousPagesForMdl</b>.</p>

 <p>The miniport typically calls this for each page in the MDL in order to program the physical address into the DMA.
 The <i>Index</i> parameter is used to select the desired page, and can range from zero to the count returned by <a href="audio.iportwavertstream_getphysicalpagescount">GetPhysicalPagesCount</a>.</p>